Do Pre-Existing Conditions Affect Personal Injury Claims and Settlements?

 - Provide as many medical records as you can.
 Any documentation to show your health condition prior to the accident can be used to prove how things changed as a result of the accident.
 Even something as small as an existing injury involving knee pain can be affected by a car crash.
 While you may not have seen a doctor for lesser pre-existing injuries, physical therapy records can be enough to show how the car accident changed your injuries.

 “The Eggshell Skull Rule” or “Take Your Victim as You Find Him”

-One important legal concept that applies to pre-existing conditions in personal injury cases has a rather unusual name: it’s often called the “eggshell skull rule” (although it’s also known under a few other names, including the “take your victim as you find him” rule).
-In general, this rule applies to all personal injury claims, and it states that the relative frailty of the injury victim is not a valid defense against a claim.
+One important legal concept has a rather unusual name: It’s often called the “eggshell skull rule.”
+It’s also known under a few other names, including the “take your victim as you find him or her” rule.
+In general, this rule applies to all personal injury cases, and it states that the relative frailty of the injury victim is not a valid defense against an insurance claim.

 The most important takeaway from this rule is that no victim should hesitate to contact an attorney if they were injured due to someone else’s negligence, regardless of the state of their health before the accident.

 Contact Myers Law Firm If You've Been Injured

 If you or a loved one has been injured due to someone else’s negligent actions, Myers Law Firm is here to help with aggressive, dedicated legal advocacy.
 We understand how your prior injury can affect your case, and we have extensive experience with cases where a defendant’s insurance company tries to avoid paying claims.
 When you choose us to represent you, we’ll put our years of experience and familiarity with local courts to work for you, and we’ll fight relentlessly on your behalf until your case reaches a resolution.